Self-Correcting Text-to-Video Generation with Misalignment Detection and Localized Refinement: Additional Quantitative Analysis

+To further characterize scaling behavior, we analyze the impact of (i) number of candidates ($K$), (ii) video length (16 v.s.
+81 frames), and (iii) video resolution (480x832 v.s.
+720x1280).
+All experiments are conducted using T2V-turbo and Wan2.1, evaluated on two NVIDIA H100 80GB GPUs.

-To evaluate the impact of video ranking, we vary the number of video candidates as $K=1, 5, 10, \text{and~} 20$ during the ranking process.
+\textbf{Increasing \# of Video Candidates.} To evaluate the impact of video ranking, we vary the number of video candidates as $K=1, 5, 10, \text{and~} 20$ during the ranking process.
 The variation among video candidates arises from different random seeds used to initialize $\epsilon_0'$.
 For example, video ranking is not applied when $K=1$, and only one refinement is produced using a single random seed noise $\epsilon_0'$.
-For ranking metrics, we rely on \dsgours{} across all ablation studies.
+For ranking metrics, we rely on the video score across all ablation studies.
 As depicted in \cref{fig:multi_k_plot}, higher $K$ values (5, 10, and 20) consistently yield higher scores across all categories than $K=1$.
 This trend is particularly prominent in the `count' category, where increasing $K$ leads to noticeable performance improvements, highlighting the importance of considering multiple candidates for ranking.

+\textbf{Increasing Video Length and Resolution.} As shown in \cref{tab:resolution-scaling,tab:length-scaling}, increasing video length and resolution leads to longer refinement time.
+This is expected because localized refinement performs mask-based noise re-initialization and runs separate diffusion paths for preserved and refined regions, followed by fusion and candidate ranking, causing the cost to scale with video length, spatial refinement area, and the number of seeds.
+Importantly, this cost profile reflects an implementation characteristic rather than a fundamental limitation.
+The overhead can be mitigated through temporal sparsification (refining only key frames), spatial compression (operating on downsampled or region-focused representations), and acceleration strategies such as lightweight refinement backbones or feature caching.